mattstonge/Mirror_Builder/README.md

 4) These mirrors are for your development in-house and may not be shared publicly

-5) The initial reposync operation may take several hours (be patient) In my initial testing for RHEL7 repos, the first sync'ing took over a day and 160GB of storage
+5) The initial reposync operation may take several hours (be patient) In my initial testing for RHEL7 repos, the first sync'ing took over a day and 180GB of storage (this doesn't include ELS yet)